jordanistan/DoggoMate/README.md

 ## :dart: Description: ##

 :dog: DoggoMate :dog: is the ultimate app for dog owners who want to share pictures of their pets, tip workers, and order food/drinks.
 This user-friendly app offers a seamless experience, connecting dog owners and pet-friendly establishments to create a vibrant, interactive community.

+:dog: DoggoMate :dog: aims to create a supportive and engaging network of dog owners and pet-friendly establishments, making it easy to share your love for your furry friends, support local businesses, and enjoy quality time with your pet.

 ## :sparkles: Features ##